ArdentAI1/DE-Bench/Test_Writing/DE-Bench_Test_Creation_Guide.md

 ### Resource Lifecycle Awareness:
 - **Per-Test fixtures**: Can safely modify data, each test starts clean
 - **Shared fixtures**: Should only read data or perform non-destructive operations
+- **Isolation fixtures**: Each test gets unique user + API keys to prevent config conflicts, automatic cleanup
-- **Resource cleanup**: Per-test fixtures clean automatically; shared fixtures clean at session end
+- **Resource cleanup**: Per-test fixtures clean automatically; shared fixtures clean at session end; isolation fixtures clean users and backend configs

 This guide provides the foundation for creating consistent, reliable tests in the DE-Bench framework.
 Follow these patterns to ensure your tests integrate seamlessly with the existing test suite and provide meaningful validation of agent capabilities.